bio-miga/MiGA-Docker/cluster-projects/submitting-genome-with-classification.md

 EOF
 ```

-A summary classification can be obtained with the miga command:
+A summary classification can be obtained with the MiGA command:

 ```text
 Singularity> miga ls -P ~/miga_class/ -m tax